 The easiest analogy I have for a term life insurance policy is renting an apartment for a specified period of time (term).
 You pay a monthly rent (premium) to get shelter (life insurance).
 Once the specified period of time is over, you stop paying rent (premium) and you lose the apartment (life insurance).

 The only value a term life insurance policy has is the guaranteed death benefit.

 Unlike with a whole life insurance policy, there is no savings component, also know as the cash value.

-A term life insurance policy’s purpose is to give insurance to individuals against the loss of life.
-A whole life insurance policy is to also insure against the loss of life, but to also help the policy holder build wealth through a cash value.
+A term life insurance policy's purpose is to give insurance to individuals against the loss of life.
+A whole life insurance policy is to also insure against the loss of life.
+But while life can also help the policy holder build wealth through a cash value.

 Term life insurance is not used for estate planning or charitable-giving purposes.
 Whereas whole life insurance is commonly used for estate planning purposes.